 Tie all this up with the daily post race entertainment and beach party on the shores of MHYC, a whole weekend of sailing splendor awaits you, your crew and family.
 Whether it's serious Championship racing, a challenging Inshore Harbour Course or a relaxing drink on our picturesque beach, the 37th Sydney Short Ocean Racing Championship is set to wet your appetite.

-I welcome you to a Premier Event and look forward to seeing you on the start line or at the Club on the last weekend in November.
+I welcome you to a Premier Event and look forward to seeing you on the start line or at the Club on the 29th & 30th November, 2014.

 Yours in Sailing,